jangroth/aws-certification-notes/solutions-architect-professional.md

 <a name="7_2_1"></a>
 ### [↖](#7_2)[↑](#7_2)[↓](#7_2_2) Overview
 Amazon ElastiCache allows you to seamlessly set up, run, and scale popular open-source compatible in-memory data stores in the cloud.
 Build data-intensive apps or boost the performance of your existing databases by retrieving data from high throughput and low latency in-memory data stores.
-* Amazon ElastiCache is a popular choice for real-time use cases like Caching, Session Stores, Gamin, Geospatial Services, Real-Time Analytics, and Queuing.
+* Amazon ElastiCache is a popular choice for real-time use cases like Caching, Session Stores, Gaming, Geospatial Services, Real-Time Analytics, and Queuing.
 * Amazon ElastiCache offers fully managed Redis and Memcached for your most demanding applications that require sub-millisecond response times.
 * Caches are in-memory databases with really high performance, low latency
 * Helps reduce load off of databases for read intensive workloads